1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

     .classed('nomination', true)
 ```

-In addition to converting strings into accessor functions, `f` also composes functions.
+In addition to converting strings into accessor functions, `ƒ` also composes functions.
 Typically the functions passed to `attr` or `style` select a single property from that data bound to an element and encode it as a visual property with a scale function.
-Instead of typing this same type of function over and over - `.attr('cx', function(d){ return c.x(d.ceremonyNum) })` - we can strip it down to its bare essentials with `.attr('cx', f('ceremonyNum', c.x))`.
+Instead of typing this same type of function over and over - `.attr('cx', function(d){ return c.x(d.ceremonyNum) })` - we can strip it down to its bare essentials with `.attr('cx', ƒ('ceremonyNum', c.x))`.

 `d3.attachTooltip` adds a basic tooltip showing all the properties attached to an element, removing the need to `Inspect element` and run `d3.select($0).datum` to examine outliers.